Bondage Rope Tying 101

 Also known as the square knot, the reef knot is a simple binding knot.
 Holding one end of the rope in each hand, pass the end in your right hand over and under the end in your left hand.

 Then, pass the end in your right hand under and over the other end, pulling firmly on both ends to tighten the knot.
 The reef knot works well for binding two ends of rope together or tying basic harnesses.
-However, it can loosen or slip if not tied properly.

 The Bowline Knot